-The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of Cassiar Gold Corp. ("Cassiar" or the "Corporation") constitutes management's review of the factors that affected the Corporation's financial and operating performance for the three-month periods ended December 31, 2021 and 2020.
+The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of Cassiar Gold Corp. ("Cassiar" or the "Corporation") constitutes management's review of the factors that affected the Corporation's financial and operating performance for the three and six-months periods ended March 31, 2022 and 2021.
 This MD&A was written to comply with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations.
 This discussion should be read in conjunction with the audited financial statements of the Corporation for the years ended September 30, 2021 and 2020, together with the notes thereto (the "Financial Statements").
 Results are reported in Canadian dollars, unless otherwise noted.
-The Financial Statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The Financial Statements are prepared in accordance with IAS 34 Interim Financial Reporting and do not include all information required for full annual consolidated financial statements.
+The most recent audited consolidated financial statements of the Corporation for the years ended September 30, 2021 and 2020 and all comparative information herein have been prepared in accordance with International Financial Reporting Standards ("IFRS").

 For the purposes of preparing this MD&A, management, in conjunction with the Board of Directors, considers the materiality of information.
 Information is considered material if: (i) such information results in, or would reasonably be expected to result in, a significant change in the market price or value of the common shares (the "Common Shares") in the capital of the Corporation; (ii) there is a substantial likelihood that a reasonable investor would consider it important in making an investment decision; or (iii) it would significantly alter the total mix of information available to investors.
 Management, in conjunction with the Board of Directors, evaluates materiality with reference to all relevant circumstances, including potential market sensitivity.
-The date of this MD&A is February 23, 2022.
+The date of this MD&A is May 30, 2022.